 Source Code Build and Management Tools

-The DevOps features begin with the creation, storage, analysis, and review of a source code.
+The DevOps features begin with creating, storing, analyzing, and reviewing a source code.
 Source code management includes, but is not limited to, issue tracking, version control, code reviews, and packaging.

 Let’s look at some of the top source code management tools.